xujinlai/jinlaixu_homepage/content/authors/jinlaixu/_index.md

 ---

-Jinlai Xu is a PhD candidate of Information Science at University of Pittsburgh.
-His research interests include Distributed Systems, Fog/Edge and Cloud Computing, Stream Processing Optimization and Blockchain-based Techniques.
+Jinlai Xu is a Researcher/Engineer at Infrastructure System Lab of ByteDance US.
+He is currently working on cutting-edge technologies which will evolve the infrastructure to a new generation, including but not limited to Next Generation ML/Big Data infra, Graph Learning/Computing, Cloud Native & Serverless Infra and Hyper-Scale Heterogeneous Cluster Management.
+Before joining ByteDance, he got his PhD from University of Pittsburgh in 2021.
+His research interests include Big Model Training/Inference Framework, Serverless Computing, Distributed Systems, Fog/Edge and Cloud Computing, Stream Processing Optimization and Blockchain-based Techniques.
-His current advisor is [Balaji Palanisamy](http://www.sis.pitt.edu/bpalan/).
+His PhD advisor is [Balaji Palanisamy](http://www.sis.pitt.edu/bpalan/).

 Before coming to University of Pittsburgh, he graduated from China University of Geosciences and his undergraduate and graduate advisor is [Zhongwen Luo](http://grzy.cug.edu.cn/luozhongwen/en/index.htm).